RickStrahl/Westwind.Globalization/Readme.md

 There are three distinct resource access mechanisms supported:

 * ASP.NET Resource Provider (best used with WebForms)
-* .NET Resource Manager (Non-Web apps, and or MVC apps where you already use Resx)
+* .NET Resource Manager and strongly typed resources (Non-Web apps, and or MVC apps where you already use Resx)
-* Direct Db Provider access (easiest overall - works everywhere)
+* Direct Db Provider access using DbRes helper (easiest overall - works everywhere)

 ###Installation and Configuration###
 The easiest way to use data driven resources with this library is to install the NuGet